eropple/taskbotjs/README.md

 It's pretty cool, and I'm excited that you're here to check it out.

 ## Documentation ##
-TaskBotJS has a pretty extensive [wiki] that discusses its goals, its use cases, and pretty much everything you'd want to know about it.
+TaskBotJS has pretty extensive [documentation] that discusses its goals, its use cases, and pretty much everything you'd want to know about it.
 You can find more details on [the website], too!

 ## TaskBotJS Pro: the Commercial Version ##
 TaskBotJS is a full-featured piece of software as-is, but as projects and companies